voxpupuli/puppet-cassandra/README.md

 be used to create a new resource if it does not currently exist.
 If a change is made to the Puppet manifest but the resource already exits, this change will not be reflected.
-- At the moment the `cassandra::system::transparent_hugepage` does not persist between reboots.

 ## Development